 animation & interactive media

-Here is a comprehensive schedule for the production and assessment of your Major Project for Semester 2, 2012.
+You will find following a comprehensive schedule of for Semester 2, 2012.
+The Brief

 Major Project Brief